SHE-CAN Mentoring Program

 The true value of the mentee-mentor relationship lies in our scholars' untapped potential.
 Through their mentor relationships they learn to break the cycle of suppression and patriarchy in their countries and become powerful women who navigate life as equals.
 Most importantly, they learn the value of pulling up other women.

-SHE-CAN pulls together teams of 5-6 mentors and matches each with high potential, low-income young women from Cambodia, Liberia and Rwanda to help them win a U.S. college scholarship, succeed on campus, and launch a leadership career.
+SHE-CAN pulls together teams of 5-6 mentors and matches each with high potential, low-income young women from Cambodia, Guatemala, and Liberia to help them win a U.S. college scholarship, succeed on campus, and launch a leadership career.

-SHE-CAN's mentor recruitment period begins in January and concludes in May.
-To learn more about what it means to become a mentor, please submit the online form below or reach out to to Director of Community Building Dine DeMarlie at email@example.com.
+SHE-CAN's mentor recruitment period begins each year in January and concludes in May.
+To learn more about what it means to become a mentor, please submit the online form below or reach out to Director of Community Building Dine DeMarlie at firstname.lastname@example.org.

 Step 1: Lead or Join a Team